-What you must pay when you Services that are covered for you get these services Prosthetic devices and related supplies 20% coinsurance for each Devices (other than dental) that replace all or part of a Medicare-covered prosthetic or body part or function.
-These include but are not limited to: orthotic device, including colostomy bags and supplies directly related to colostomy replacement or repairs of such care, pacemakers, braces, prosthetic shoes, artificial limbs, devices, and related supplies. and breast prostheses (including a surgical brassiere after a You pay 20% coinsurance for mastectomy).
-Includes certain supplies related to Medicare-covered medical prosthetic devices, and repair and/or replacement of supplies. prosthetic devices.
+Prosthetic devices and related supplies

+Devices (other than dental) that replace all or part of a body part or function.
+These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.

+10% coinsurance for each Medicare-covered prosthetic or orthotic device, including replacement or repairs of such devices, and related supplies.

+You pay 10% coinsurance for Medicare-covered medical supplies.

+Medical Supplies

-Medical Supplies Medically necessary items or other materials that are used once, and thrown away, or somehow used up.
+Medically necessary items or other materials that are used once, and thrown away, or somehow used up.
 Includes but not limited to: catheters, gauze, surgical dressing supplies, bandages, sterile water, and tracheostomy supplies.

-Prosthetic devices require prior-authorization (approval in advance) to be covered if the cost is over \$800.00 Pulmonary rehabilitation services \$20 copayment for each Comprehensive programs of pulmonary rehabilitation are Medicare-covered Pulmonary covered for members who have moderate to very severe Rehabilitation visit. chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Prosthetic devices require prior-authorization (approval in advance) to be covered if the cost is over \$800.00

+Pulmonary rehabilitation services

+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

 Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services.

+\$15 copayment for each Medicare-covered Pulmonary Rehabilitation visit.

+Rewards Benefit

-Rewards Benefit There is no Copayment or You may use your rewards benefit on the prepaid Healthy coinsurance for the Healthy Rewards Mastercard® Prepaid Card.
-Earn up to \$400 in Rewards program. rewards allowance per year.
-Rewards are available to Office or diagnostic copays may enrollees that complete specific health related activities during the calendar year based on eligibility criteria.
-Health related activities may include, but are not limited apply.
+You may use your rewards benefit on the prepaid Healthy Rewards Mastercard® Prepaid Card.
+Earn up to \$400 in rewards allowance per year.
+Rewards are available to enrollees that complete specific health related activities during the calendar year based on eligibility criteria.
+Health related activities may include, but are not limited to:

+There is no Copayment or coinsurance for the Healthy Rewards program.

+Office or diagnostic copays may apply.